reflectoring/reflectoring.github.io/content/blog/2022/2022-09-25-node-urlShortener.md

 export default App;
 ```
-In the code above, we simply included our bootstrap styling, the AddUrlComponent, and ViewUrlComponent components in the App component.
+In the code above, we simply included our bootstrap styling, the AddUrlComponent and ViewUrlComponent components in the App component.
 ```

 ## Start React Application